soSoboyy/Westminster-Courses/README.md

 # Westminster-Courses

-The following folder contains some courses during my undergrad at the university of Westminster
+The following folder contains some courses during my undergrad at the university of Westminster.

-Y2021:
-- Database Design

 Y2022:
 - Database Systems